Rebecca Strutt, Artistic Director, Conductor Senior Choir, Conductor Training Choir

 Ariana Ribeiro is an enthusiastic musician and music educator that for the past 15 years has dedicated herself to creating musical experiences that are engaging, meaningful and educational for her students.
 With training in voice, musical theatre, piano, Kodaly, Orff and Dalcroze, Ariana holds a Bachelor’s Degree in Music Education from University of Brasilia, an Advanced Certificate in Early Childhood Music Education from the Royal Conservatory of Music as well as a Masters Degree in Music Education from Western University.
 A firm believer that music is a lifelong learning experience, Ariana truly loves working with young children and helping them discover the musicians they were born to be.

-Katya Khatsko, Accompanist, Training Choir and Junior Choir
+Katya Khatsko, Collaborative Pianist, Training Choir and Senior Choir

 Katya Khatsko has completed a Master of Music Degree (May 2014) in piano performance at University of Toronto.
 Born in Belarus, Katya graduated from Minsk Musical College in 2006.
 In 2008 she continued her studies at The Glenn Gould School of The Royal Conservatory of Music in Toronto where she has had master classes with distinguished pianists and pedagogues.
 She has actively explored and presented chamber repertoire with many instrumentalists and groups.
 She is currently the Music Director at Dixie Presbyterian Church and a Piano teacher at the Kingsway Conservatory of Music.